IgnitionBoulder/2015week1/deliverables/README.md

 #### HTML
 What are classes and IDs (and how are they different)?
 They both indicate differt parts of your webpage that can be modified using CSS or Javascript.
 When one manipulates a class using CSS or Javascript they are modifying all the Ids within that class.
 When one edits a ID using CSS or Javascript they only manipulate one specific element of a webpage.

 What are elements?
 HTML elements are individual components of a webpage.
-They tend to mark the begining and end of a webpage
+They tend to mark the begining and end of a webpage.

 What are tags?
 HTML tags apply meaning to elements of a webpage and help apply context to the actual code within the webpage.